dmccolly/idaho-broadcasting-foundation/README.md

 React app:

 - Visit `/back-corner` for the VoxPro Player page.
+- Visit `/gallery` for the photo gallery section.
 - The admin dashboard links to `/admin/voxpro-player` and `/admin/voxpro-management` for direct access to each tool.